-The song uses just a few simple, open chords which are in the progression of Em, C, D, and G. There’s also a little bit of bluesy flair thrown in with some minor pentatonic hammer-ons, but nothing that will make it overly challenging for even a beginner.
+The song uses just a few simple, open chords which are in the progression of Em, C, D, and G. There’s also a bit of a bluesy flair thrown in with some minor pentatonic hammer-ons, but nothing that will make it overly challenging for even a beginner.

 Hey Jude by The Beatles

 Click Here for tab for Hey Jude by The Beatles

 As the number 1 selling band of all time, The Beatles deserve a spot on any list of great campfire songs.
 No other group has produced more catchy pop songs which shaped the culture surrounding music quite like The Beatles.
 Hey Jude is a monstrously popular single, selling over 8 million copies worldwide and was named by NME Readers poll as the Best Song of the Year for 1968.

 The song is about as easy as they come in terms of the guitar play.
 Although there are a lot of barre chords that need some forearm strength to hold for a long period of time, all the positions are very comfortable and the rhythm should pose no challenge for even a beginner.

 The House of the Rising Sun by The Animals

 Click Here for tab for The House of the Rising Sun by The Animals

 The House of the Rising Sun was originally a folk tune that has since been adapted many times by many artists.
 By far the most prominent is the version by British blues/rock band The Animals.
 It charted at the number 1 spot in both the US Single and Billboard 100 charts, selling more than 600 copies in the UK alone.
 The song tells the story of someone living in New Orleans whose life has gone awry, urging others to not go down the same path.